Gaspar-Cdv/discord-wow-bot/README.md

 ## Jobs

-### AchievementJob
+### AchievementJob (deprecated)

-Every 10 seconds, this job gets the achievement list of all characters specified in `characters.json` and displays a message in all channels specified in `config.json`
+Every 10 seconds, this job gets the achievement list of all characters specified in `characters.json` and displays a message in all channels specified in `config.json`.\
+Unfortunately, since the WoW API isn't updated in real time, this job should not be used anymore.

-### DurabilityJob
+### DurabilityJob (deprecated)

-Every minutes, this job finds all broken equipped items (or broken soon) of all characters specified in `characters.json` and displays a warning message in all channels specified in `config.json`
+Every minutes, this job finds all broken equipped items (or broken soon) of all characters specified in `characters.json` and displays a warning message in all channels specified in `config.json`.\
+Unfortunately, since the WoW API isn't updated in real time, this job should not be used anymore.